GrEFeRFeeD/eshop-app/README.md

 Posible errors:
 - product_not_found - in case product by given id was not found
-- incorrect_count - in case count is 0 or below
+- validation_error - in case count is 0 or below

 ###### Delete item from basket

 Request: `DELETE /basket` with body:
-- `product-id` - id of product to delete
+- `product-id` - id of product to remove
+- `count` - count of product to remove

 Response: `{"basket":[ {"product-id": 12, "count": 10} ]}`

 Posible errors:
 - product_not_found - in case product by given id was not found
+- validation_error - in case count is 0 or below

 ##### Product overviewing